o1-labs/proof-systems/book/src/plonk/maller.md

-# Maller optimization to reduce proof size
+# Maller's Optimization to Reduce Proof Size

 In the PLONK paper, they make use of an optimization from Mary Maller in order to reduce the proof size.